ethereum/ethereum-org-website/src/content/developers/tutorials/nft-minter/index.md

 ## Step 1: Clone the starter files {#clone-the-starter-files}

-First, go to the [nft-minter-tutorial](https://github.com/alchemyplatform/nft-minter-tutorial) github repository to get the starter files for this project.
+First, go to the [nft-minter-tutorial GitHub repository](https://github.com/alchemyplatform/nft-minter-tutorial) to get the starter files for this project.
 Clone this repository into your local environment.

 Don't know how to clone a repository?
 Check out [this guide](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) from Github.